-Anyway the Metropolitano is for people being used to riding on a micro a great improvement.
-Buses are new, clean and comfortable, along the route you find modern platform style bus stops, buses arrive on time and don't have to spend ages in Lima's traffic jams.
+Anyway, the Metropolitano is for people being used to riding on a micro a significant improvement.
+Buses are new, clean and comfortable.
+Along the route you find modern platform style bus stops, buses arrive on time and don't have to spend ages in Lima's traffic jams.
 The travel times are easily cut in half when using the Metropolitano.
-Additionally all plattforms and buses are accesible for wheelchairs.
+All platforms and buses are accessible for wheelchairs.
 Only setback: even though every 5 minutes a bus arrives at the bus stop, the vehicles are often packed and that not only during rush hours.

 How to use Lima's Metropolitano